Choir: Accompaniment

+Like post-Diaspora Jews during the first centuries, it was widely agreed by Christians that musical instruments should be excluded from worship.
+The consensus among early writers was that divine worship should privilege the unaccompanied human voice.

 Most Eastern Orthodox Christian churches, some American Protestant groups, and traditional Jewish synagogues do not accompany their songs with musical instruments.
 In churches of the Western Rite the accompanying instrument is usually the organ, although in colonial America, the Moravian Church used groups of strings and winds.
-Many churches which use a contemporary worship format use a small amplified band to accompany the singing, and Roman Catholic Churches may use, at their discretion, additional orchestral accompaniment.
+Many churches that use a contemporary worship format use a small amplified band to accompany the singing, and Roman Catholic Churches may use, at their discretion, additional orchestral accompaniment.

 Liturgical function

-In addition to leading of singing in which the congregation participates, such as hymns and service music, some church choirs sing full liturgies, including propers (introit, gradual, communion antiphons appropriate for the different times of the liturgical year).
-Chief among these are the Anglican and Roman Catholic churches; far more common however is the performance of anthems or motets at designated times in the service.
+In addition to leading the singing in which the congregation participates, such as hymns and service music, some church choirs sing full liturgies, including propers (introit, gradual, communion antiphons appropriate for the different times of the liturgical year).
+In Christianity, chief among these are the Evangelical Lutheran, Anglican and Roman Catholic churches; far more common, however, is the performance of anthems or motets at designated times in the service.
+In the Catholic Church, the Second Vatican Council's Constitution on the Sacred Liturgy confirmed that choirs featured among those who "exercise a genuine liturgical function" within services such as the Mass.
+Singing in a congregation contributes to the effaciousness of the ritual.
+In Christianity, singing has played a significant role in the early Church, not only in authorising certain hymns but also providing the faithful with true Christian spirit.

 Types

-One of the main classifications of choirs is by gender and age since these factors greatly affect how a choir sounds and what music it performs.
+One of the main classifications of choirs is by gender and age since these factors have traditionally been thought to affect how a choir sounds and what music it performs.
 The types are listed here in approximate descending order of prevalence at the professional and advanced amateur or semi-professional levels.